-- Geometric Attitude Controls on SO(3)
+- Geometric attitude controls on SO(3)

-- Spacecraft Controls
+- Spacecraft attitude controls

 Computational Geometric Optimal ControlComputational geometric optimal control approach is to find an optimal control for a dynamic system represented by discrete mechanical systems.
 This is in contrast to the conventional approach where a discretization appears in the last stage when solving an optimality condition numerically.

 This method has substantial computational advantages.
 Numerical solutions obtained by discrete mechanics are more faithful to general non-geometric integrators, and consequently more accurate solutions of optimal control problems are obtained.
-We also find optimal trajectories efficiently as this is free of artificial numerical dissipations introduced by conventional numerical integration schemes.
+We also find optimal trajectories efficiently as this is free of artificial numerical dissipation introduced by conventional numerical integration schemes.

 Computational Geometric MechanicsGeometric numerical integration deals with numerical integration methods that preserve geometric properties of a dynamic system, such as invariants, symmetries, reversibility, or the structure of the configuration manifold.
 The geometric structure of a dynamic system determines its qualitative dynamical behavior, however, general purpose numerical integrators fail to provide reasonable computational results.
 For example, numerical simulations based on the conventional implicit Euler method predict that the outer solar system collapses over a time period of several hundred years, but an integration over a hundred million years does not deteriorate with geometric integrators.